REAL WORLD SCIENCE—YESTERDAY, TODAY, AND TOMORROW

 The professional development experience continues throughout the following school year through implementation of lessons developed in the on-site component, as well as through participation in a citizen science project.
 Teachers will learn while on-site how to implement a collaborative data collection and analysis project.
 They will collect data locally, and share it through the Museum’s website.
 Through an online portal, teachers and student will form a community through the year, working as active researchers, sharing and analyzing data, discussing successes and challenges, and drawing conclusions.
-In other words, collaborating just as real-world scientists do in universities and labs around the world.
+Teachers will also share what they have learned by conducting a professional development workshop with 20 teachers from their area.

 DECEMBER 1, 2016:

 Applications are now open.
 Successful applicants will be notified on or before March 24, 2017.
 Apply today!

 Successful applicants will be notified on or before March 24, 2017.
 Teachers will travel to New Orleans on Sunday, July 23, 2017 in time for an orientation evening at the Museum.
 They will stay at a nearby hotel, where breakfast will be provided.
 Lunch will also be provided, as will some dinners.
 A stipend will be provided to pay for transportation to New Orleans.
 The seminar will end on Friday, July 28, 2017, and teachers may depart that night.
 Contact STEM Education Coordinator Rob Wallace at email@example.com for any further questions.